 Minerals

-Schedule 6 Mining Act 1992 defines mineral as meaning - any substance prescribed by the regulations as a mineral for the purpose of this definition and includes coal and oil shale, but does not include uranium or petroleum.
+The Mining Act 1992 defines mineral as meaning - "any substance prescribed by the regulations as a mineral for the purpose of this definition, and includes coal and oil shale, but does not include petroleum".

 Introduction